 The scholarship program will run for the duration of the courses starting in 2020.
-In the first year, 10 scholarships will be awarded per county thus making a total of 50 scholarships.
+Each academic year during the entire project implementation period, 30 scholarships will be awarded per county thus making a total of 150 scholarships in every academic year.
 As these are short courses, this program can be continued during the duration of the project.